Best Ethernet Switch: Ultimate Guide for Home &

 Q: Can I connect one ethernet switch to another?

-A: Yes, you can connect multiple ethernet switches together in a daisy-chain or star topology.
-This is a common way to expand your network’s wired capacity.
-Just ensure you connect a regular port on one switch to a regular port (or a dedicated “uplink” port if available) on the other.
+A: Yes, you can connect multiple ethernet switches together in a daisy-chain or star topology to expand your network’s wired capacity.
+Connect a regular port on one switch to a regular port (or a dedicated “uplink” port if available) on the other.

 Q: Do I need a special cable for a multi-gigabit ethernet switch?